RESTORE YOUR TOOTH'S SIZE, STRENGTH, & SHAPE

 Request a Time that Works for You!

-Thank you for visiting the dental practice of Dr. Jesse Myers, D.M.D. and Dr. Alan J. White, D.D.S. online!
-Our dentists provide world class dentistry at valley prices!
+Thank you for visiting the dental practice of Dr. Jesse Myers, D.M.D. online!
+Our dental team provide world class dentistry at valley prices!
 We are excited to work with you and your family members to resolve all of your dental needs.
 Call us or schedule your dental appointment today!
 We're honored to help you become proud of your smile!

 Address